MCG-NJU/MOC-Detector/readme/Visualization.md

 <br/>

-&emsp;You can choose a `.mp4` video from ucf24 [test_video_list](test_video_list.txt).
+You can choose a `.mp4` video from ucf24 [test_video_list](test_video_list.txt).
 Video frames will be extracted automatically and MOC-Detector will manipulate these frames to produce spatialtemporal detection results (saved in `.pkl` file).
 After linking algorithm the result tubelet will be added on each frame.
 Finally you will get a `.avi` visualization video in  `INFERENCE_DIR`.

 (.mp4 --> .rgb --> .pkl --> .rgb --> .avi)